It’s Tax Time! Don’t wait to maximise your refund.

 Speak to a financial adviser to find out the best way to take your super since taking all of your super on retirement as a lump sum may not be a good idea.

-If you are withdrawing a lump sum from super and are younger than your preservation age (which is only possible in very limited circumstances), the lump sum will be taxed at 20% (plus the Medicare Levy).
+If you are withdrawing a lump sum from super and are under 60 years of age (which is only possible in very limited circumstances), the lump sum will be taxed at 20% (plus the Medicare Levy).

 If your super fund is an untaxed fund (generally run by Commonwealth, State or Terriroty Governments) and / or a defined benefiit fund (these are not very common) rather than an accumulation fund, the taxation of withdrawals will be different.